-Who am I and why did I want to do this internship?
+Who am I and why did I wanted to do this internship?

 I have graduated from the University of Kent studying Biology with a year in Data Analytics.
 During my final year, I started to explore opportunities to further my knowledge and skills in both biology and data, which is when I came across the HDR UK Black Internship Programme.
 At first, I was hesitant in applying, thinking I was underqualified.
 However, after some consideration I did apply, and got offered a place with the BHF Data Science Centre team!
-This was a very exciting opportunity as I would be able to contribute towards the important work funded by the British Heart Foundation, using data to help to improve current knowledge of cardiovascular diseases.
+This was a very exciting opportunity as I could contribute towards the important work funded by the British Heart Foundation that uses data to help to improve current knowledge of cardiovascular diseases.

 My intern project

 The intern project was conducted alongside Victory Obed, another intern, and under the supervision of Dr Jackie MacArthur (Research Project Manager) and Prof Matthew Sydes (Associate Director for Data-enabled Clinical Trials).
 The project involved working on data-enabled clinical trials, which is one of the six themes at the BHF Data Science Centre.
 The project focussed on identifying successful strategies applied by trials researchers to access routinely collected data in cardiovascular clinical trials around the UK.